angular-gantt/angular-gantt/docs/configuration/api.md

     A directive instance controller will be created.
 It can be used to register [DOM Event Listener](customize.md#dom-event-listener) (`click`, `dblclick`, ...) on any directive.

+- **api.directives.on.controller(directiveName, scope, iElement, iAttrs, controller)**

+    A directive instance is in controller phase.

 - **api.directives.on.preLink(directiveName, scope, iElement, iAttrs, controller)**

     A directive instance is in preLink phase.